Sevada797/myW3bShell/README.md

 # myW3bShell
-This is a program to quickly run a web shell both for windows and linux operating systems, currently not tested on any enviroment
+This is a program to quickly run a web shell both for windows and linux operating systems, full code for installing requirements is currently not tested on any enviroment, but the web shell's security is tested
 # Installation for Windows

 run download.cmd, this will install ngrok, php, and start